When I wrote the first version of this page back in 2004, the opening paragraph went like this:

 Considering the oft-repeated claim that the harmonica is the biggest selling commercially produced musical instrument in history, there have been surprisingly few studies into how it actually works.
 There have been published studies of free reeds in general, going all the way back to Wheatstone's research in the late 1820s, but only a few researchers have focused on the unique qualities of the harmonica.

-In the decade since then, things have improved markedly, with scientists and harmonica players coming together to figure out just what goes on inside this favorite instrument of ours.
+In the few years since then, things have improved markedly, with scientists and harmonica players coming together to figure out just what goes on inside this favorite instrument of ours.
 Thankfully, a good proportion of these studies are also available online.

 The earliest study of harmonicas of which I am aware was On the Physics of Harmonicas, published in The American Journal of Physics, Volume 20, Issue 6 back in 1952.
 Authored by A. W. Simon, the article can be previewed here and you can purchase the full article.